Follow TV Tropes

 2016 — The Story of Lincoln Clay

 Born in 1945 to a White father and a Black mother, Lincoln Clay's childhood was rough by all means.
 After his mother abandoned him in 1947, he stayed at an orphanage for much of his youth.
-When the orphanage closed in 1958, Lincoln was adopted by Sammy Robinson, the boss of the Black mob that operated out of Delray Hollow, along with his wife Perla and their son Ellis.
-In 1966, Lincoln Clay joined the military and was sent to fight in Vietnam, where he met a CIA agent named John Donovan, who would become his handler and his truest companion.
+When the orphanage closed in 1958, Lincoln was adopted by Sammy Robinson, the boss of the African-American mob that operated out of Delray Hollow, along with his wife Perla and their son Ellis.
+In 1966, Lincoln Clay joined the military and fought in Vietnam, where he struck up a close friendship with a CIA agent named John Donovan.
+Father James, himself a veteran of the Second World War, always believed that Lincoln had found his calling in the military and was never the same again after he was discharged.

 1968 — The Home Fires Burn